 President & CEO

 Conan is an experienced nonprofit leader, policy innovator and respected public official.
 He has been a long-time advocate for the environment, public health and equity in Michigan.
-Starting as a volunteer and working his way up to leadership positions such as a program director, executive director and board member, he knows nonprofits from the ground up.
+Starting as a volunteer and working his way up to leadership positions such as a program director, executive director and board member, he knows the internal organization and external efforts of nonprofits from the ground up.

-Conan loves to explore, especially when backpacking is involved.
-Among his many favorite Michigan stops are Sleeping Bear Dunes, Lake of the Clouds, his mother’s farm at sunset and Kuzzo’s Chicken & Waffles in Detroit.
+The Ann Arbor resident loves to explore, especially when backpacking is involved and has visited 45 countries on five continents.
+Among his many favorite Michigan stops are the Pigeon River Country, the South Branch of the Au Sable River, Lake of the Clouds, his mother’s farm at sunset, and Kuzzo’s Chicken & Waffles in Detroit.

-Despite his travels, Conan eventually comes back to his Ann Arbor home, the third generation of his family in it.
+Despite his travels, Conan eventually comes back home, the third generation of his family in it.
 There, his grandmother served canned tomatoes, his favorite Michigan product, the whole experience of summer in a jar.